-The developing strategy of the formal and non-formal activity designed by the Minister of Education, Research and Innovation starts form the assumption that formal/non-formal educational complementary approach assures a plus to the value of the educational system.
-Thus, one makes the best out of the defining role the education has in preparing all the children for becoming active citizens within a dynamic and always changing society, nevertheless contributing to the permanent process of improving the quality of life (2002, European Report on Quality Indicators of Lifelong Learning Fifteen Quality Indicators, European Commission.)

-The wording of some clear and coherent objectives in the light of the European Constitutional Treaty regarding the importance of respecting the person's fundamental rights, such as the right to his freedoms, to democracy and equality, as well as the compression to the European educational standards, all of these represent the strategic base of the document in question.
+The developing strategy of the formal and non-formal activity designed by the Minister of Education, Research and Innovation starts form the assumption that formal/nonformal educational complementary approach assures a plus to the value of the educational system.
+Thus, one makes the best out of the defining role the education has in preparing all the children for becoming active citizens within a dynamic and always changing society, nevertheless contributing to the permanent process of improving the quality of life.
+The wording of some clear and coherent objectives in the light of the European Constitutional Treaty regarding the importance of respecting the person's fundamental rights, such as the right to his freedoms, to democracy and equality, as well as the compression to the European educational standards, all of these represent the strategic base of the document in qestion.
 Acknowledging non-formal education as an essential part of education and stimulating children and young people to get involved in promoting different values and ethical principles: justice, tolerance, peace, active citizenship, respecting the human rights, all of these represent key elements which have determined the importance of elaborating a developing strategy.
 Through its specific forms, the non-formal educative activity develops critical thinking, moulds skills and stimulates the involvement of the young generation in the decisional act in the context of respecting the human rights and of taking social responsibility, thus constructing a certain symbiosis between the cognitive and the behaviorist components.

+Ovidius University Annals, Series Physical Education and Sport / SCIENCE, MOVEMENT AND HEALTH

+29 code CNCSIS category B+, Vol. 11, ISSUE 1, 2011, Romania

+The journal is indexed in: 1.
+SPORTDiscus, Ebsco, INDEX COPERNICUS JOURNAL MASTER LIST.
+2. DOAJ DIRECTORY OF OPEN ACCES JOURNALS
-Elaborating the Strategy is determined by the necessity of propelling the actual non-formal educative system which is situated at a an early stage of development, because up to this very moment there isn't a clear concept of non-formal education, there aren't any pre established efficient methods of recognizing non-formal education and a stable financial mechanism.

-Acknowledging non-formal education as an essential part of education and stimulating children and young people to get involved in promoting different values and ethical principles: justice, tolerance, peace, active citizenship, respecting the human rights, all of these represent key elements which have determined the importance of elaborating a developing strategy (2003, Implementation of the "Education and Training 2010" programme.
-Commission of European Communities, Bruxelles).

-Through its specific forms, the non-formal educative activity develops critical thinking, moulds skills and stimulates the involvement of the young generation in the decisional act in the context of respecting the human rights and of taking social responsibility, thus constructing a certain symbiosis between the cognitive and the behaviorist components.
-Nevertheless, the approval and the implementing of a national strategy regarding non-formal education:
+Elaborating the Strategy is determined by the necessity of propelling the actual non-formal educative system which is situated at a an early stage of development, because up to this very moment there isn't a clear concept of non-formal education, there aren't any pre established efficient methods of recognizing non-formal education and a stable financial mechanism (European report on quality indicators, 2004.).
+Acknowledging formal education as an essential part of education and stimulating children and young people to get involved in promoting different values and ethical principles: justice, tolerance, peace, active citizenship, respecting the human rights, all of these represent key elements which have determined the importance of elaborating a developing strategy .Through its specific forms, the non-formal educative activity develops critical thinking, moulds skills and stimulates the involvement of the young generation in the decisional act in the context of respecting the human rights and of taking social responsibility, thus constructing a certain symbiosis between the cognitive and the behaviorist components.
+Nevertheless, the approval and the implementing of a national strategy regarding nonformal education:

-- will establish the complementary connection between all three types of education (formal, non-formal and informal) - will integrate the non-formal educative activities in the action plans of education and young generation - will coordinate the process of efficient using and professional yielding of the human resources within the non-formal education domain - will establish a clear financial mechanism of the non-formal educative activities for the nongovernmental organizations specialized in the field in question, depending on the configuration of the beneficiaries' needs - will ensure non-formal educative activities according to the qualitative standards and unique mechanisms so as to provide quality and efficiency in the social and educational services
+- will establish the complementary connection between all three types of education (formal, nonformal and informal) - will integrate the non-formal educative activities in the action plans of education and young generation - will coordinate the process of efficient using and professional yielding of the human resources within the non-formal education domain - will establish a clear financial mechanism of the educative activities non-formal for nongovernmental organizations specialized in the field in question, depending on the configuration of the beneficiaries' needs - will ensure non-formal educative activities according to the qualitative standards and unique mechanisms so as to provide quality and efficiency in the social and educational services